ToniTannoury/InterCollab/README.md

   <h3> Prerequisites </h3>
 </div>

-In order to run the project correctly, you need to install the following packages
+In order to run the project correctly, you need to install the following packages.

 - npm
   ```sh